What is Floating?

 Yes.
 There is more than 1,000 pounds of Epsom salt dissolved in the water, so no matter your weight or height, you will float effortlessly on your back.
 As you lay back, the water will reach the temples; leaving your eyes, nose and mouth fully exposed to the air.

-Can you fall asleep in the tank?
+Can you fall asleep while floating?

 No. We offer a private experience for each individual.